hufyhang/nover/README.md

 * Use `$DOMAIN` to indicate the main domain set by `domain`.
 * For WebSocket, `$PORT` can be used to indicate the same port defined by `port` in the top section of config file.
 * When setting rewrites, please be awared that the request urls will also contain a leading `/` (slash).
 For example, to rewrite `example.com/nover` the `pattern` should be something like `^/nover/?$` rather than `^nover/?$`.
-* System variables are not supported in the `data` attributes of APIs and Socekts.
+* System variables are not supported in the `data` attributes of APIs and Sockets.
 * If Socket.io is used under CPU Cluster mode (`nover -c`), you may consider to use Redis to address the well-known "*client not handshaken client should reconnect*" issue by following this [link](https://github.com/LearnBoost/Socket.IO/wiki/Configuring-Socket.IO).

 Sample config